Geodan/i3dm.export/docs/getting_started.md

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```

 Navigate in a browser to http://localhost:8000 and the traffic signs should be visible.
+When moving with mouse over a
+sign you should be able to see the 'id' and 'bevestiging' tags in the upperleft popup.

 Result should look like: